okTurtles/dnschain/docs/PowerDNS-and-DNSChain.md

 	# check if server is alive
 	rec_control ping

+Test to ensure that PowerDNS is properly handling DNS queries:
+`$ dig @127.0.0.1 okturtles.org`

 PowerDNS is going to receive all DNS Queries, and conventional domain names will be resolved as usual.
 However, we want all queries for blockchain-based TLDs to be passed along to DNSChain to be resolved using a local blockchain.

-Have PowerDNS listen on port 53 and forward `.bit` and `.dns` (and any other DNSChain-related queries) to DNSChain.
+PowerDNS should listen on port 53 and forward `.bit` and `.dns` (and all blockchain TLD queries) to DNSChain.

 You'll need to have something like the following in /etc/powerdns/recursor.conf